openshift-cs/rosaworkshop/OSD3.11/4-deployment-2.md

 ### Download YAML configuration

-Download the Kubernetes deployment object yamls from the following locations to your Azure Cloud Shell, in a directory of your choosing (just remember where you placed them for the next step).
+Download the Kubernetes deployment object yamls from the following locations to your local machine, in a directory of your choosing (just remember where you placed them for the next step).

 Feel free to open them up and take a look at what we will be deploying.
 For simplicity of this lab we have placed all the Kubernetes objects we are deploying in one "all-in-one" yaml file.
 Though in reality there are benefits to separating these out into individual yaml files.